MAISON ANTECH, France

 For over five centuries, Maison Antech has tamed the magical terroir of Limoux to make fine sparkling wines.

-The secret of their character lies in the combination of Limoux's three terroirs, which form the backbone of the cuvées: freshness from the Pyrenees, vinousness from the ocean, and roundness from the Mediterranean.
-From these terroirs, Mauzac and other grapes are cultivated, each bringing their own complexity and purity to the wines.
-This Cuvee, named after Francoise, daughter of the family and a member of the sixth generation celebrates her strong character and the part she plays in guarding her heritage and shaping their future.
+The secret of their character lies in the combination of Limoux’s three very different terroirs, which form the backbone of the cuvées: freshness from the Pyrenees, vinosity from the Atlantic Ocean, and roundness from the Mediterranean.
+Here, Mauzac and other local grape varieties are cultivated, each bringing their own complexity and purity to the wines.
+This cuvée is named after Francoise, a member of the sixth generation of the family, in celebration of her strong character and the part she plays in guarding shaping the future of the domaine.

 Viticulture